AlyAsad/ecommerce-cloud/README.md

 ## Repository and Deployment
 - **Repository:**
-  The source code is hosted on GitHub (private for now) and is included in the submitted archive.
+  The source code is hosted on GitHub and is included in the submitted archive.
 - **Deployment:**
   The application is deployed on Vercel at [https://ecommerce-aly.vercel.app/](https://ecommerce-aly.vercel.app/).